"Beauty will save the world."

 Creating Beauty

 The Addict uses beauty as performance, creating for attention or validation.
 His art serves his ego, not the world.
 The Hermit dismisses beauty as vanity.
-He lives in ugliness and wonders why he feels dead inside.
 The Mature Lover creates beauty as an offering.

 Creating beauty includes: